 Before using Splitwise, my travel buddy and I used Excel spreadsheets, keeping multiple notes and receipts so we could plug in the numbers once we got home.
 The process was complicated, to say the least, but there are ways to simplify it.

 Excel Tactics is a web app that helps you keep track of your money.
-If, like me, you’re not great with Excel and don’t want to have to create the table and calculations yourself, this is a good alternative.
+If you’re like me and not great with Excel, and don’t want to have to create the table and calculations yourself, this is a good alternative.

 It helps you easily keep track of everything you spent your money on, and is free to download from the website.
 The creator of the spreadsheet, Andrew Roberts, suggests that while there are plenty of apps and websites devoted to sharing expenses, he thinks it’s easier to just write it all down and sort it out later.
 Excel, coupled with his spreadsheet, has all the necessary features.

 Honestly, it’s not quite as convenient as having an app on your phone which you can plug the numbers into as soon as you’ve spent the cash.
 But, if you have awkward travel buddies who refuse to sign up for an app or site, you can use this option to track everyone’s spending yourself.